You Can Wash Hands Better: Accurate Daily Handwashing Assessment with a Smartwatch: Conclusion

 \section{Conclusion}

-~ We introduced UWash, a smartwatch-based handwashing assessment system, to raise people's awareness of handwashing in daily use and adherence to the WHO handwashing guidelines.
-UWash can detect onset/offset handwashing, estimate the duration of every handwashing gesture, and score gestures as well as the entire procedure following WHO guidelines.
-Experiments show that UWash is promising.
+~ In this paper, we introduce UWash, a smartwatch-only handwashing assessment system, to raise people's awareness of handwashing in daily use and adherence to the WHO handwashing guidelines.
+UWash takes the data of the IMU sensors of smartwatches, i.e., accelerometers and gyroscopes, as inputs, feeds the inputs into dual-branch U-Nets, and outputs sample-wise gesture recognition results effectively.
+UWash can detect handwashing start/end time, estimate the duration of every handwashing gesture, and score gestures as well as the entire procedure following WHO guidelines.
+Experimental results over 51 participants show that UWash works well in the user-dependent, cross-participant, and cross-participant-cross-location settings.
+In addition, UWash still performs promising 9 months later in a hospital and 2 years later in a hall during an in-wild test.
+Moreover, UWash models are lightweight, only 496KB, with great potential to be deployed on edge devices in the future.

+\begin{IEEEbiography}[{ }] {Fei Wang} (Member, IEEE) received the B.E. and Ph.D. degree in Computer Science and Technology from Xi’an Jiaotong University, Xi'an, China, in 2013 and 2020, respectively.
+He was a visiting Ph.D. student with the School of Computer Science, Carnegie Mellon University, Pittsburgh, USA, from 2017 to 2019.
+He is currently an Associate Professor with Xi’an Jiaotong University.
+His research interests include human sensing, mobile computing, and deep learning.